 For those who are athletic, you know that most forms of training tend to be linear and are geared towards shortening and tightening muscles followed by attempts to stretch out those tight muscles.
 Pilates is different in that it isn't "stretching".
 Rather, it strengthens muscles in length.
 This is an important difference.
 Shortened and tightened muscles have a limited range of motion.
 Over time, this decreases ability.
 Maintaining the length of your muscle (without overly stretching) is literally a game changer.

 Why is Pilates good pre/post PT?

-When you have a chronic injury, the issues are often related to movement patterns.
-Even if you were injured due to something not related to movement patterns, the injury often leads to changes in movement patterns.
+When you have a chronic injury, the injury often leads to changes in movement patterns.
 Pilates is great for movement retraining.
 It helps strengthen weakened muscles, lengthens tight muscles, helps you regain balance, stability and mobility, and allows your body to even out.

 I'm expecting a baby.
 Can I do Pilates?

 Yes.
 Pilates is wonderful for those who are expecting.
 Pilates will strengthen your body and also allow you to have better balance as your body begins shifting due to weight changes.
-There are also many helpful walking and standing exercises that we teach at Posture Studio that will keep you from swaying into your back during pregnancy.
 Pilates is wonderful for relaxation and stress reduction, and is a safe alternative to other forms of exercise that may overly stretch your body at a vulnerable time.

 I'm postpartum.
 When is it safe to come in?
 What if I have diastasis recti?